NethermindEth/Forta-Agents/Balancer-Bots/Large-Delegation/README.md

 ## Description

 This bot detects "large" veBAL delegations by monitoring delegations through the `DelegateRegistry` contract and checking veBAL balances.
-> "Large" is defined in terms of an absolute token amount threshold or a total supply percentage threshold
 > "Large" is defined in terms of an absolute token amount threshold or a total supply percentage threshold.

+The bot behavior can be configured in the `src/agent.config.ts` file.
+Minimum percentage of veBAL total supply that, when delegated, leads to a finding (optional) (in % set to supplyPercentageThreshold: "50.5", // 50.5%

 ## Supported Chains